This post may contain affiliate links.

 How to Make Cottage Cheese Pancakes

-- Blend together the cottage cheese, milk, egg, oil, maple syrup, lemon zest, lemon juice and vanilla until it’s completely smooth.
+- Blend the wet ingredients by combining the cottage cheese, milk, egg, oil, maple syrup, lemon zest, lemon juice and vanilla in a blender.
+Process until it’s completely smooth.
 You want to make sure the cottage cheese is thoroughly blended!

-- Heat a large nonstick skillet or griddle over medium heat.
-Add a splash of oil and brush to coat the skillet.
+- Preheat a nonstick skillet or griddle over medium heat.
+Brush with oil to coat.

-- Scoop the batter into the preheated skillet and cook until bubbles form on top, pop and don’t refill with batter.
+- Cook the pancakes.
+Pour batter onto hot skillet and cook until bubbles form on top, pop and don’t refill with batter.
 This is when you know they are ready to flip.

 - Flip the cottage cheese pancakes and cook until the second side is golden brown.

-- Keep the pancakes warm in a 200-degree oven while you cook the remaining batter.
+- Keep them warm in a 200ºF oven while you cook the remaining pancakes.

-- Don’t touch it!
-Let the pancake cook, without moving, until bubbles form on the surface of the pancake, the pop and do not refill with batter.
+- Don’t touch the pancakes while they cook!
+Let them cook without moving, until bubbles form on the surface, pop, and don’t refill with batter.
 This is the sign they are ready to be flipped.
 Flip the pancakes and again, do not touch until the bottom side is nicely browned.

 - Avoid pressing on the pancake with the spatula.
 If you press down you squash all of the height we’ve achieved!

-It’s best to store pancakes in the freezer.
-Arrange the cooled pancakes on a small sheetpan in a single layer and freeze until solid.
+For longer storage, stash them in the freezer.
+Arrange the cooled pancakes on a small baking sheet in a single layer and freeze until solid.
 Once frozen, transfer the pancakes to a resealable zipper-lock bag and store in the freezer for up to 4 months.

 Round out the meal and serve these pancakes with our Crustless Quiche Lorraine or Cheesy Fried Eggs.
-Candied Bacon is always a hit, plus this Grape Salad is a fun variation on a fruit salad.
+Candied Bacon is a favorite of mine, as is this unique Grape Salad!

 Egg Recipes